 Nikon Ai 105mm f/4 Micro

-Pros: exceptional sharpness at macro distances
+Pros:exceptional sharpness at macro distances

 Cons: soft for landscape use (at least on DX); f/4

-Rating: close up
+close up

-Rating: distant subjects
+distant subjects

 Full review